PrefectHQ/prefect/src/prefect/server/database/_migrations/MIGRATION-NOTES.md

 This gives us a history of changes and will create merge conflicts if two migrations are made at once, flagging situations where a branch needs to be updated before merging.

+# Bring ORM models and migrations back in sync
+SQLite: `a49711513ad4`
+Postgres: `5d03c01be85e`

 # Add `labels` column to Flow, FlowRun, TaskRun, and Deployment
 SQLite: `5952a5498b51`
 Postgres: `68a44144428d`